The Big Picture…

 The service era

-However, we observe the service economy growing over time.
+Finally, an unescapable casual observation is of growth in the service economy over time.
 The Organisation for Economic Co-operation and Development (OECD) was saying in 2000:

 Later still, in 2017, the UK reported its economy as already being 79% service-based (products: 14%, agriculture: 1% and the remaining 6% was construction).